 Table of Contents

-ADRA Philippines has developed its expertise and experience in emergency management, nutrition & health, livelihoods, water, sanitation & hygiene, and disaster risk reduction.
+ADRA Philippines has developed its expertise and experience in emergency management, health, livelihoods, education, and disaster risk reduction.
 ADRA Philippines employs a team of experienced staff that design, implement, manage and monitor its programs in accordance with ADRA policies, donor regulations and Philippine government requirements.
 The agency’s technical team includes specialists in emergency management, disaster risk reduction, nutrition and public health, livelihoods, agribusiness, water & sanitation / hygiene, social work, monitoring & evaluation, and marketing / public relations.
 The managerial team includes a country director, finance director, program manager, planning & evaluation manager, partnership / government / church coordinator, and a marketing & PR officer, as well as a logistics and finance team.

 ADRA Philippines works with people in poverty and distress to create positive change through empowering partnerships and responsible action.
 Reaching across boundaries, empowering and speaking out for the at-risk and forgotten, to achieve measurable, documented and durable changes in lives and society.
 As a humanitarian agency, ADRA Philippines abides by the four Core Humanitarian Principles of humanity, impartiality, independence and neutrality.
 This means the agency provides assistance to communities and families regardless of their ethnicity, political affiliation or religious association.